 It took me many days and much more thinking to realize my error that helped bring about the first delusion.
 The vision was not presented so I could figure out how to accomplish it.
 Instead it was a vision of humanity’s potential as discussed in a previous post.
-It was a vision requiring all of us, including multiple future generations.
+It was a vision requiring all of us, including a great many future generations.
 Not just me.
-And with that the first delusion, me being the key to bringing the planets together, faded away as well.
+And with that the first delusion, me being the key to achieving the second vision, faded away as well.

 What was left was my current belief in what the second vision was: a vision for all of humanity.
 My mind had to come to the brink of losing itself completely before it could come to that conclusion.
 This was my experience and it is was traumatic.
 Enough so, that I hope no further visions are forthcoming.

 And how do I know I’m right?
 I don’t.
 I merely believe my interpretation of the second vision to be true.
 It is not knowledge.
 It is only my belief.
 A belief that presumes, among other things, the vivid depiction of that second vision holds meaning.

 Let me also be clear.
 I know now, with absolute certainty, that I am not Jesus Christ, nor will I ever be.
 That to believe otherwise is a serious mental health issue which I absolutely do not want to make light of.